 We expected to have 6 team members, but 2 student team members didn't end up joining.
-We recently recruited a 5th teammate!
+We recruited a 5th teammate in November through outreach!
 Our families will contribute to team costs, but we haven't finalized that yet.

-We would like to cover more of our costs via sponsorships.
+We were very energized after our Inspire Award to fundraise!
 Starting at Thanksgiving we began a major outreach and fundraising effort.
 Our business team raised over \$2,500 from 8 sources in less than a week!
 Our new corporate sponsors include Base Camp Restaurant (\$500), Rock N Roll Sushi (\$500), Key Realty (\$500), and Farm Bureau (\$100).
 Numerous family members have also donated to support our team.
+We will continue fundraising to cover more of our costs via sponsorships.